How to be a More Responsible Traveller

 “Leave nothing but footprints.
 Take nothing but pictures.
 Kill nothing but time.”

 — Chief Seattle

 What better topic to discuss in my first official blog post than one I hold very close and dear to my heart: Responsible Travel ❤️

 Tourism has been around forever and the concept of being a tourist is not anything new.
-However, it takes more than being a tourist to be a responsible traveler.
+However, it takes more than being a tourist to be a responsible traveller.
 But what does that even mean?

 What is World Tourism Day?